Code-Institute-Submissions/Trading/README.md

 > # Credits

 Special thanks must be given to the creators of all the above and below mentioned sources I used to develop 'Data-Trader'.
-Thanks to my mentor Sandeep Agarwal, the code institute tutors, in particular Scott as he provided invaluable advise and feedback throughout my project.
+Thanks to my mentor Sandeep Aggarwal, the code institute tutors, in particular Scott as he provided invaluable advise and feedback throughout my project.

 ## Credits